Epitaphios (liturgical): Vespers on Great Friday

 The faithful continue to visit the tomb and venerate the Epitaphios throughout the afternoon and evening, until Matins—which is usually served in the evening during Holy Week, so that the largest number of people can attend.
 The form which the veneration of the epitaphios takes will vary between ethnic traditions.
 Some will make three prostrations, then kiss the image of Christ on the Epitaphios and the Gospel Book, and then make three more prostrations.
 Sometimes, the faithful will crawl under the table on which the Epitaphios has been placed, as though entering into death with Christ.
 Others may simply light a candle and/or say a short prayer with bowed head.
 In Ukrainian Catholic churches and others of the Ruthenian tradition, the laity will often sing vernacular hymns at this point.
-One such hymn is stradal'na maty (страдальна мати), the contents of which approximate the Stabat mater, and may be heard here:
+One such hymn is stradal'na maty (страдальна мати), the contents of which approximate the Stabat Mater, and may be heard here:

 The priest may hear confessions at the Epitaphios, and he may anoint people who were not able to be present for the Unction service earlier in the week.
 The Acolouthia of the Holy and Great Saturday and hence the Epitaphios procession (see below), started according to ancient customs during the Saturday Matins (Orthros), but nowadays, it frequently begins a bit earlier, at the night of Holy and Great Friday.

 Matins on Great Saturday

 The Burial of Christ.
-During Matins, Lamentations (Greek: Ἐπιτάφιος Θρῆνος, Epitaphios Thrēnos, "Epitaphic Lamentation"; or Ἐγκώμια, Enkōmia, "praises") are sung before the Epitaphios as at the tomb of Christ, while all hold lighted candles.
+During Matins, the Epitafios Thrinos or Lamentations (Greek: Ἐπιτάφιος Θρῆνος, Epitaphios Thrēnos, "Epitaphic Lamentation"; or Ἐγκώμια, Enkōmia, "praises") are sung before the Epitaphios as at the tomb of Christ, while all hold lighted candles.
 The verses of these Lamentations are interspersed between the verses of Psalm 118 (the chanting of this psalm forms a major part of the Orthodox funeral service as well as being a usual part of Saturday Matins).
-The Lamentations are divided into three sections called stáses, each commonly known by its first phrase; in Greek these are: